Grants and Funding

 1 June for projects taking place the following Autumn Term

-Public Engagement Grant Scheme Provides up to £2000 to individuals and organisations running physics-based events and activities in the UK and Ireland.
-This scheme is closed until January 2022.
+Public Engagement Grant Scheme Provides up to £3000 to individuals and organisations running physics-based events and activities in the UK and Ireland.

 Other Ways to Fundraise